 What kind of results can you expect?
 Just as businesses and organizations that advertise with Google (or anyone else) have widely differing results, it's impossible to predict what any given campaign will produce.
 However, many organizations have seen impressive gains.
 Habitat For Humanity, for example, raised over $284,000 in-kind donations in a year.
 And, unlike normal advertising, there is no cost so it's a win-win scenario.

-- G Suite for Nonprofits — The basic set of features is free and allows unlimited users to access the account.
+- Google Workspace for Nonprofits — The basic set of features is free and allows unlimited users to access the account.
 You also get 30 GB of cloud storage, professional email addresses, and Google Meet video conferencing for up to 100 people.

-- G Suite Enterprise for Nonprofits — $8/month per user.
-Includes all Business features plus email encryption, Google Meet live-streaming, video conferencing for 250 people, and Cloud Identity to manage users, apps, and devices.
+- Google Workspace Enterprise for Nonprofits — You can get more than 70% off/month per user.
+Includes all Business Plus features plus email encryption, Google Meet live-streaming, video conferencing for 250 people, and Cloud Identity to manage users, apps, and devices.

 Benefits of Using G Suite

 You can access many of the features included with G Suite, such as Google Calendar, Gmail, and Google Drive, without signing up for G Suite.
 However, G Suite provides a convenient umbrella that connects these and other services.

 - Even the free version of G Suite gives you a customized email address, which is more professional than an ordinary Gmail address.